 So that’s where we live and where I work, so what is it like to live in Japan?
 Well it has its positives and negatives like any home and we love so much about living here but the language is still a challenge.

-Now don’t get me wrong, we’ve mastered the art of ordering food, going to the shop and my husband is an expert at the post office but this is assuming that everything goes to plan.
+Now don’t get me wrong, we’ve mastered the art of ordering food, going to the shop and Rob is an expert at the post office but this is assuming that everything goes to plan.
 That all the food you’ve ordered turns up or the clothing you’ve bought doesn’t need returning.
 It’s when things don’t go to plan that it becomes difficult and uncomfortable.
 First you are bombarded with words you didn’t expect or don’t understand.
-Do you ask them to repeat it?
-(Moichido onegaimasu) or do you pull the face.
+You ask them to repeat it (Moichido onegaimasu) and then panic sets in and all you can do is pull the face.
 The stretched mouth and clenched teeth that clearly shows you don’t understand.
-No, they don’t see it.
+But alas, they don’t see it.
 You then move on to… Wakarimasen (I don’t understand).
 Now they look uncomfortable.
 They don’t know English and why should they?
-You have chosen to live in their country so now you feel even more uncomfortable and responsible for the joint awkwardness.
+You have chosen to live in Japan, you should have a better grasp of language by now surely but shamefully it is still not good enough, so now you feel even more uncomfortable and responsible for the joint awkwardness.
 They resort to pointing and choosing the odd Japanese word for their own comfort and you finally reach an understanding and so you leave achieving your goal but with absolute no desire to return because of the embarrassment.
 This is pretty much the routine and luckily the people are kind and friendly.
 So many Japanese people are willing to go out of their way to help you, even if it puts them out.
-They are a nation of people who do not like confrontation and like to conform.
-Unfortunately they also like to stand TOO CLOSE TO YOU!!!
-I have never come across people like it.
-There appears to be no such thing as personal space or a sense of space at all.
+They are a nation of people who do not like confrontation and follow the rules.
+Unfortunately they also like to stand uncomfortably close to you too.
+It appears that the average radius distance for what is considered acceptable personal space is much bigger in Britain than in Japan .
 They truly are some of the nicest people but their ability to gauge the size of a gap without bumping into you or touching you is shocking!
 Something my husband is finding increasingly difficult on his train journeys into Tokyo!

 So this is just a small insight into our life here in Japan.
 Really this blog could have gone on for another 2000 words, speaking about Amazon Japan and its amazing cash on delivery service, or the stationary gold mine that is the 100 yen shop or even the pet mall that sells bridesmaid dresses for dogs and a doggy swimming pool, but I’ll save that for later.